RikinZala25/Register/README.md

 # Register
 This is registeration site using Languages - Java featuring Servlet, JSP & JDBC.

+Servlet: It is a technology which is used to develop web application in java.

+JSP : It is also technology which is also used to develop web application in java.
+Jsps are used for providing dynamic response.
+But at the end every JSP convert into servlet.

+This features are widely used before, and are now reduced in usage, but still a learning path for ultimate frameworks -- Springboot & Hibernate

 Key Libraries used:

 Materialize CSS - https://materializecss.com/about.html